BoldGrid/w3-total-cache/readme.txt

 * Yahoo.com: **+400 ms** (speed decrease) -> **-5-9% full-page traffic loss** (visitor left before the page finished loading) [[2](http://www.slideshare.net/stoyan/yslow-20-presentation)]
 * Amazon.com: **+100 ms** (speed decrease) -> **-1% sales loss** [[1](http://home.blarg.net/~glinden/StanfordDataMining.2006-11-29.ppt)]

 A thousandth of a second is not a long time, yet the impact is quite significant.
 Even if you're not a large company (or just hope to become one), a loss is still a loss.
-However, there is a solution to this problem, take advantage.
+W3 Total Cache is your solution for faster websites, happier visitors and better results.

 Many of the other consequences of poor performance were discovered more than a decade ago: